zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 -----------------------------------

-An item not being restored is a clear sign of an issue, either with the item itself or with your current Zimbra setup.
+An item not being restored is a clear sign of an issue, either with the item itself or with your current |carbonio| setup.
 In some cases, there are good chances of being able to restore an item even if it was not restored on the first try.